 No return needed.
-Generally, you do not need to file a gift tax return unless you give someone, other than your spouse, money or property worth more than the annual exclusion for that year.
+Gift tax returns are filed annually.
+However, you do not need to file a gift tax return unless you give someone, other than your spouse, money or property worth more than the annual exclusion (discussed on page 4) for that year.
 An estate tax return generally will not be needed unless the estate is worth more than the applicable exclusion amount for the year of death.
-This amount is shown in the table under Unified Credit.
+This amount is shown in the table under Unified Credit (Applicable Exclusion Amount), on page 4.

 No tax on the person receiving your gift or estate.
-The person who receives your gift or your estate will not have to pay any gift tax or estate tax because of it.
-Also, that person will not have to pay income tax on the value of the gift or inheritance received.
+The person who receives your gift or your estate will not have to pay any federal gift tax or estate tax because of it.